 Getting around New York City might seem like a daunting task.
-Traffic and crowds, combined with the fear of getting lost can make it seem overwhelming, but it doesn't have to be that way!
-The information below will help you navigate the city's subway and buses like a native New Yorker.
+Traffic and crowds, combined with the fear of getting lost can make it seem overwhelming.
+But it doesn't have to be that way!
+The information below will help you navigate the city's subway and buses.
+You'll feel like a local in no time!

 Introduction to the New York Subway and Bus System